ShannonNell/UoT-coding-challenge-10/README.md

 # Challenge 10 OOP: Team Profile Generator

 ## Description
 A Node.js command-line app that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+Team employees include Manager, Engineer, and Intern.

 Done as a challenge for UoT's Coding Bootcamp.
 ___